Print Design | Personal

 Posters

 Rather than using a rainbow color scheme, I chose the inverted pink triangle, which was used to mark queer individuals in Nazi concentration camps.
-This symbol hearkens back to the historical oppression of gender and sexual minorities, which fit this somber story more than a rainbow explosion could.
+This symbol hearkens back to the historical oppression of gender and sexual minorities, and since it isn’t as well-known to a general audience, I could ‘trick’ people into engaging with the show.

-This symbol isn’t as well-known to a general audience, so in a way, I could ‘trick’ people into engaging with the show.
-Homophobic individuals need to understand the message of this show, and by using a subdued greyscale and pink scheme, they would be more likely to read through the material.
+Those who aren’t allies to the queer community need to understand the message of this exhibit, and by using a subdued greyscale and pink scheme, they would be more likely to read through the material.
 The messages on the posters aren’t inherently queer, so by time they moved to the book in the exhibit, they would hopefully be feeling some empathy for whoever they assumed this exhibit was referring to.

 Two of the frames on the wall Triangle poster that says 'But like a flower determined to bloom, love will always find a way'